Bearer/bearer/docs/guides/bearer-cloud.md

 {% callout "warn" %}
-Findings on Bearer dashboard are marked resolved only when the associated code is fixed.
-For example, if the associated Jira ticket is closed, but no code fix has been applied, the finding will stay open on Bearer dashboard.
-The source of truth is always code.
+Findings on Bearer Cloud are only marked resolved when the associated code is fixed.
+If the associated Jira ticket is closed, but no code fix has been applied, the finding will stay open.
+The source of truth is always the code.
 {% endcallout %}